jetbrains-academy/rustlings-course/Writing Automated Tests/Tests/How to Write Tests/task.md

 Cargo compiled and ran the test.
 After the `Compiling`, `Finished`, and `Running` lines is the line `running 1 test`.
 The next line shows the name of the generated test function, called `it_works`, and the result of running that test, `ok`.
 The overall summary of running the tests appears next.
 The text `test result: ok.` means that all the tests passed, and the portion that reads `1 passed; 0 failed` totals the number of tests that passed or failed.

 Because we don’t have any tests we’ve marked as ignored, the summary shows `0 ignored`.
 We also haven’t filtered the tests being run, so the end of the summary shows `0 filtered out`.
-We’ll talk about ignoring and filtering out tests in the next section, [“Controlling How Tests Are Run.”](https://doc.rust-lang.org/stable/book/ch11-02-running-tests.html#controlling-how-tests-are-run)
+We’ll talk about ignoring and filtering out tests in the section "Running Tests".

 The `0 measured` statistic is for benchmark tests that measure performance.
 Benchmark tests are, as of this writing, only available in nightly Rust.
 See [the documentation about benchmark tests](https://doc.rust-lang.org/unstable-book/library-features/test.html) to learn more.

 The next part of the test output, which starts with `Doc-tests how_to_write_tests`, is for the results of any documentation tests.
 We don’t have any documentation tests yet, but Rust can compile any code examples that appear in our API documentation.
 This feature helps us keep our docs and our code in sync!
-We’ll discuss how to write documentation tests in the [“Documentation Comments as Tests”](https://doc.rust-lang.org/stable/book/ch14-02-publishing-to-crates-io.html#documentation-comments-as-tests) section of Chapter 14\.
+We’ll discuss how to write documentation tests in the [“Documentation Comments as Tests”](https://doc.rust-lang.org/stable/book/ch14-02-publishing-to-crates-io.html#documentation-comments-as-tests) section of Chapter 14 of the Rust Book.
 For now, we’ll ignore the `Doc-tests` output.

 Let’s change the name of our test to see how that changes the test output.
 Change the `it_works` function to a different name, such as `exploration`, like so: